 I introduced myself to Roland Romito (93) and his oldest son of 4 children, Jerry Romito (72) and took my seat between the WWII vet and his guardian.
 From his place to the left of me, Roland had his black WWII Veteran’s ball cap pressed up on the window and eyes glued on the white clouds and green landscape below for a significant portion of the two-hour flight.
-As I would soon learn from Jerry, his 93-year-old father had been experiencing symptoms of Alzheimer’s Disease for about 5 years and had not flown in at least half a decade, so the flight alone was a totally new experience for him.
+As I would soon learn from Jerry, his 93-year-old father had been experiencing symptoms of Alzheimer’s Disease for about 5 years and had not flown in at least half a century, so the flight alone was a totally new experience for him.
 At the immediate outset of the flight, it proved slightly difficult to break open a conversation with Roland.
 That all changed soon after Jerry provided me with Roland’s own scrapbook made from numerous oversize papers and filled with pictures, official documentation, notes and more from his time during and around his service in the United States Navy.

 When the senior Romito noticed that I was flipping through his scrapbook, his attention was drawn from the window to his memories that filled the pages of the homemade book in front of me.
 Through my conversations with Roland and Jerry on the plane ride and in New Orleans, I discovered that they, too, come from a family of Italian immigrants who are now proud Americans.
 Roland’s father settled in the United States in 1893 and later worked on the Penn Railroad.
 The youngest of 8 children, Roland grew up in a household of extremely hardworking parents who spoke limited English.
 When I asked Roland what it was like growing up as the baby in such a large family, he laughed and said, “I milked it.”